 A gunman who killed nine people at a college in Oregon in the US may have been an IRA supporter.
 Twenty-six-year-old Chris Harper Mercer was shot dead by police after he opened fire at a community college yesterday, killing nine people.

 Alex Ferguson is returning to the Old Trafford dugout next month to manage David Beckham and a host of other stars in a charity match. .

 Mundo Deportivo have supposedly got their hands on the Ballon d’Or shortlist, and it’s notable for both who’s included as well as its omissions.

 Canada’s Jamie Cudmore isn’t afraid to get in opponents’ faces and try and throw them off their rhythm.
 So he grabbed an opportunity to annoy the French team last night during their clash at the Stadium MK in Milton Keynes.

 For more latest news, views and banter visit our Rugby World Cup Centre HERE

 Got an issue?
-Ask Audrey!
-She has been sorting out Cork people for years
+Audrey has the answers .
+She’s been sorting out Cork’s problems for years.

 © Irish Examiner Ltd. All rights reserved